ct0381912/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clear, concise, and maintainable code.
 Avoid unnecessary complexity; it often leads to bugs and difficulty in understanding.
 Remember that you're not just writing code for machines but also for fellow human beings who will read, debug, and extend it long after you've written it."

 Also, remember the Zen of Python, as stated by Tim Peters: "Readability counts."
 This encapsulates the idea that good code should be easy to read and understand, even at the expense of some nominal performance gains.
 A focus on readability promotes collaboration, reduces errors, and increases the longevity of your projects.

+# 2024-01-03
+- "Today's programming wisdom is to embrace the SOLID principles.
+These five guidelines - Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion - serve as a foundation for writing clean, maintainable, and scalable code.
+Remember that good design isn't just about today's requirements; it's also about future adaptability and ease of collaboration in a constantly evolving software landscape."

+In brief:
+"SOLID principles are today's coding wisdom: SRP, OCP, LSP, ISP, DIP ensure code quality, maintainability, and scalability for long-term adaptability and seamless collaboration in ever-changing software environments."